About Pat White

 … Are we talking existential?

 … I’m living the dream.
-Don’t shake your head at me.
 I’m married to an incredible guy, I’ve got two amazing sons and a wonderful daughter-in-law.
-I live in the beautiful Pacific Northwest, and at this very moment, Fiona is not digging under the fence.
+I live in the beautiful Pacific Northwest, and at this very moment, Luke is not trying to jump the fence.
 Doesn’t get much better than that.

 News and Notes